savicario/addis-ababa-hydroserver-training-2026/README.md

 **Tuesday, September 15, 2026 | 11:00 – 12:30**

-In this session, you will learn how to get started with HydroServer through a practical exercise.
-You will work through the main steps required to add historical monitoring data to HydroServer:
+In this session, you will learn how to get started with HydroServer through a practical exercise (Exercise 1).
+You will work through the main steps required to set up your workspace and upload historical stage data to HydroServer:

 - Create a **workspace**
 - Add a **monitoring site**
 - Create a **datastream**
 - Upload **historical observations**

 For this exercise, you will use the sample data that you shared with us before the workshop.
 The presentation uses **Rwanda** as an example, where we will upload historical stage data from the **Kanzenze station** covering the period from **1971 to 2015**.
-The exercises for the other countries follow the same general structure.
+The stage data for this station were obtained from the [Rwanda Water Resources Portal](https://waterportal.rwb.rw/index.php/location_ng_info/259501).
+The exercises for the other countries follow the same structure; the only difference is that they use sample data specific to each country.
 You can find your country's sample data in the `Exercise1/data/` folder.

+**When running the exercise code, please run each cell only once and avoid running the same cell multiple times**.

 ### What you will create